onearth00/RoboND-Follow-me/REAdME.md

 ## Training parameters <!-- omit in toc -->

+The below parameters were attempted to train the fully-connected network, yielding satisfactory results:

 - learning_rate = 0.001
 - batch_size = 128
 - num_epochs = 40